prakhar30/WhatsTheWeather/README.md

 ### Tech

-The game is implemented in Swift 2, and xCode 7.2.
+The app is implemented in Swift 2, and xCode 7.2.

 ##### Installation
 Simply clone or download the project and open it in xCode 7, Swift 2 to run the application.